TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/overview.md

 # Lifecycle Overview

 This is a list of all _Phases_ in the TACC ACI-WMA Core v2 Portal lifecycle.
-Each phase is an aggregation of steps that must be completed to succesfully complete the phase objectives.
+Each _Phase_ is an aggregation of steps (called _Actions_) that must be completed to succesfully fulfill the _Phase_ objectives.

 **Lifecycle Phases**